Operation Merlyn: 31 March / 1 April

 On the night of 31 March / 1 April, approximately a thousand PLAN insurgents were stationed just north of the border.
 They carried personal weapons and heavy arms in the form of SAM-7's, mortars and RPG-7's and infiltrated at a number of places over 300 km apart.
 Some entered near Ruacana and other around Ombalantu eventually widening to a 300 km front.
 SWA Police units had been patrolling the border area since January and made the first contact with a PLAN unit around 6am on 1 April.
 Thirty PLAN insurgents and two policemen died in that first contact.
 As more and more contacts took place and fierce fighting began, the SWA Police units realised that a major incursion was underway.
 Initially, the South African Air Force (SAAF) Alouette helicopter gunships stood by helplessly and watched the SWAPOL units come under attack but their orders would soon change and they would be rearmed.
 The policemen were also under armed, their vehicles had their heavy weapons removed as part of the ceasefire, and only had their light weapons to defend themselves.
-Foreign Minister Pik Botha phoned Secretary-General Perez de Cuellar to inform him that SWAPOL could not prevent the incursions and if UNTAG could not contain the situation, the confined SADF units would be released from their bases.
+Foreign Minister Pik Botha phoned Secretary-General Javier Pérez de Cuéllar to inform him that SWAPOL could not prevent the incursions and if UNTAG could not contain the situation, the confined SADF units would be released from their bases.
 Martti Ahtisaari reluctantly agreed to release a limited number of SADF units after UNTAG members flew into border zone and confirmed the incursions by PLAN insurgents, a decision which he would be criticised for later.

 101 Battalion was the first unit to have its troops recalled and rearmed.
 102 Battalion, SAAF helicopter gunships, 61 Mechanised Battalion Group, 4 SAI Bn Gp 62 Mechanised Battalion Group and 8 SAI Bn / 63 Mechanised Battalion Group's Ratel-90's would soon follow.